Reference Based Reimbursement

-In the economic atmosphere of rising premiums and decreasing benefits, one third party administrator, MBA Benefit Administrators, is transforming the healthcare landscape nationally, in part due to their partnership with ELAP, a medical bill audit and repricing company which provides fiduciary protection to its clients.
+In the economic atmosphere of rising premiums and decreasing benefits, one third party administrator, MBA Benefit Administrators, is transforming the healthcare landscape nationally, with a multi-faceted approach to cost containment including their partnership with ELAP, a medical bill audit and repricing and contracting company which provides fiduciary protection to its clients.

-While across the nation ACA regulations have catapulted a double or triple increase in premium costs, MBA’s medical benefits platform, The Open SolutionTM, is consistently seeing decreases in annual medical plan spend.
-CEO Phyllis Merrill describes their experience with 2015 plans, “Every renewal in our book of business that uses our elap audit and repricing method went down!”
+While across the nation ACA regulations have catapulted a double or triple increase in premium costs, MBA’s cost containment platform, The Open SolutionTM, has helped its clients consistently seeing rate stabilization and even decreases in the annual medical plan spend.

-MBA has served thousands of members over the course of 30 years, however, with the addition of ELAP’s auditing, repricing, and fiduciary protection, unexpected results have come to fruition in reducing the bottom line for employers, including corporations, municipalities, school districts, and Indian Tribes.
-As part of a multi-pronged cost savings strategy, ELAP provides a formula that guarantees the provider a reasonable profit, while keeping in balance the actual costs of doing business, to prevent runaway profit garnering.
+MBA has served thousands of members over the course of 30 years, and now with the addition of ELAP’s auditing, repricing, and fiduciary protection, exceptional cost savings results are being experienced by our clients.
+These clients include corporations, municipalities, school districts, and Indian Tribes.
+As part of a multi-pronged cost savings strategy, ELAP provides a formula that guarantees the facility a reasonable profit, while keeping in balance the actual costs of doing business, to prevent runaway profit garnering.
 In the case of balance billing directly to the recipient of medical care, fiduciary protection steps in to mitigate legal action.
-Since 2012, ELAP’s legal team has successfully set precedence in favor of their audit and repricing structures.

 So, what’s the strategy behind these remarkable and innovative savings?

-Before we go into the details of how miracles are being created today, let’s look back to the start of egregious cost growth in the medical industry.
+Before we go into the details of how these substantial plan savings are happening, let’s look back to the start of egregious cost growth in the medical industry.

 The first medical insurance was an Indemnity Plan that paid a set amount for a specific type of medical event.
 Then came Major Medical, which at the time seemed revolutionary, and gave people a way to cover the cost of catastrophic care for the price of a monthly premium.
 It was up to the insurance company to pay for medical care.
 Being an informed and responsible consumer was now not possible because prices and discounts weren’t disclosed before making a decision about care received.
 This created a disconnect between the billing and the payment of the bills.
 The disconnect is even greater now that it has become a right to have all major medical expenses paid no matter the cost.